Deluhi

-Deluhi (stylized as DELUHI) was a Japanese visual kei metal band, formed in 2008, guitarist Leda recruited Juri as vocalist when the band Grave Seed they made was renamed.
+Deluhi (stylized as DELUHI) was a Japanese visual kei metal band, formed in 2008, by guitarist Leda who recruited Juri as vocalist when the band Grave Seed they made was renamed.
 Leda was previously bassist for the power metal band Galneryus, going by the name Yu-To.

 History

 Deluhi was featured on the American TV show Bento Beatbox on the Anime Network on 15 April 2009.
 In May 2009, they were included on the compilation album J-Visual[ism] 2, released by the European label CLJ Records.
 In late 2009, Deluhi shared a national tour of Japan with Matenrou Opera.

 The band announced that they would take a hiatus starting on 1 December 2010, following the completion of their concert at Shibuya O-East.
 However, on 1 April 2011 Deluhi announced that they would disband after their final tour in July 2011.

 After disbandment, guitarist Leda founded Undivide as his solo project, with drummer Sujk join in and vocalist Kihiro (LOKA/ ex-Supe), also Sujk started out his solo project in 2012.
 Undivide disbanded in March 2013.

 Aggy formed a new band called Garson as vocalist with GYZE's members in April 2012.
 The band broke up in October of the same year, without making any releases.

+Since 2013, Leda has been in Babymetal, being one of several rotating studio musicians that comprise the backing Kami Band.

 In January 2015 Leda started his new band Far East Dizain whose members include: Vocal: Keita, Guitar: Leda, Bass: Ryu, Drums: Sujk.